 Gimme a K, gimme an A, gimme a T…..what’s it spell?

 Every swim meet, started off with the teams huddling together and doing group cheers to get the excitement going.
 Our team captains were the older kids.
 The captains led all the team cheers.
-Some of the cheers,were funny and I think they made those up.
+Some of the cheers were funny and I think they made those up.
 For every race we cheered on the individual swimmers.
-So even though I was slow my team was cheering me on.
+So, even though I was slow, my team was cheering me on.
 It was nice to be cheered on.
-I could really hear the cheering when I was doing backstroke…..It seemed like the whole crowd was in on it.
-Including the older teenagers, parents and coaches.
+I could really hear the cheering when I was swimming backstroke…..It seemed like the whole crowd was in on it…..including the older teenagers, parents and coaches.
 It was great to finally touch the wall and have the race be over.

 The lifeguards were legendary.